Nicole215/honeylove/README.md

 - I want to be able to contact the Beekeeper to buy honey or visit the bees.
 - I want to be able to see it all on the smaller screen of a mobile phone.
 #### As the sites administrator
-- I want to be able to quickly update the sorts of honey sticking to the design.
+- I want to be able to quickly update the sorts of honey, sticking to the design.
 # Design
 This site was designed with tourists on bikes and elderly people in mind.
 It was built with a mobile-first approach, as most tourists travel light and would access the site via phone or other mobile device.
 Therefore the site is clearly structured with the navigation bar open at all times to allow the users to grab the full content and it's purpose at a glance.
 The site has no educational purpose.
 Therefore the Bees page is focussed only on inmpressive facts to gain respect for the Bees and their work.
 ### Wireframes
 The design and structure for this website was created in [Balsamiq](https://balsamiq.com/).
-The designs produced were desktop versions only.
+The initial designs produced were desktop versions only.
 ![layout_main](https://github.com/user-attachments/assets/bfd5ae6a-b455-4301-a2e9-03ba48a605ff)
 ![layout_contact](https://github.com/user-attachments/assets/303407a1-ed4f-4856-90a7-8375f2e35ab8)